ee474itm/2024-Project-Team6/README.md

 ## About PIA

-Before Inference, Please download PIA model's ckpt and StableDiffusion model.
+Before Inference, please download PIA model's ckpt and StableDiffusion model.
 It is necessary to inference our model.
 Use the following commands.

 ### Download checkpoints